A hiatal hernia is a condition where the upper part of your stomach pushes through your diaphragm into your chest.

 - Add probiotic foods to your diet.
 Cultured vegetables, like pickles, are a tasty option.
 Yogurt, kefir, and kombucha are other good choices.
 Taking a probiotic supplement is also an option.

-Beyond food, there are many things you can do to help prevent and deal with the acid reflux from your hiatal hernia:
+Beyond food, there are many things you can do to help prevent and deal with acid reflux from your hiatal hernia:

 - Don’t lie down after eating.
 Try to wait at least two or three hours before going to bed after dinner.